AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Fortinet
 ~~~~~~~~~~~~~~~
-User needs to allow HTTPS or TCP 443 port in FortiGate firewall to monitor the health of firewall.
+You must allow HTTPS or TCP 443 port in the FortiGate firewall to monitor the health of firewall.
 Please follow the steps to allow HTTPS in FortiGate:

-    1. Login to FortiGate's console using username and password
+    1. Login to FortiGate's console using username and password.
     #.
 Go to Network -> Interfaces, select **port 2** and click "Edit".
     #.
 Check HTTPS checkbox under Administrative access -> IPv4 and click "OK".